People's Television Network: Recent developments

+GM Bocobo and other members of the PTV Board tendered their courtesy resignation on July 7, 2016.

-Under then-Presidential Communications Secretary Martin Andanar, the network was set to implement a revitalization plan to improve the station's programming and expand its nationwide presence, to be at par with state-media outfits BBC of United Kingdom, NHK of Japan, PBS of the United States of America, CBC of Canada and ABC Australia.
+In 2016, a new management was appointed Under then-Presidential Communications Secretary Martin Andanar, the network was set to implement a revitalization plan to improve the station's programming and expand its nationwide presence, to be at par with state-media outfits ARD & ZDF of Germany, BBC of United Kingdom, NHK of Japan, KBS and EBS of South Korea, PBS of the United States of America, CBC of Canada and ABC Australia.
 He will be also implement editorial independence in the station.
 Andanar noted that teams from state-owned networks ABC and BBC will be sent to the Philippines to help with PTV's revitalization plan.
 He also tapped a former executive of ABS-CBN News, Charie Villa, to oversee the news division of PTV-4.
 However, Villa turned down the offer due to her strong opposition on key national issues.

 In June, President-elect Rodrigo Duterte stated that he will no longer conduct press conferences, and instead air announcements and press releases through PTV.
 Two months later, his promise was retracted, and the press interviews and conferences resumed on the channel.

 On June 17, 2016, the PTV and Japan signed a 38.20 million yen worth of Cultural Grant Aid and acquisition of programs from NHK to improve the network's overall programming.
 Within weeks, NHK's Japan Video Topics returned to the channel after several years.
 However, 1 year later on July 11, 2017, PTV and the Japan International Cooperation Agency (JICA) signed an agreement on another cultural grant aid for the planned broadcast of 600 educational and cultural programs from Japanese state-owned broadcaster NHK in the channel thru the ISDB-T digital TV standard.